b1kaf7/b1kaf7/README.md

 Welcome to my chaotic corner of the IT world!

-Welcome to my bio, where sarcasm meets reality! with a perpetual state of “I’ll figure it out eventually”
+Welcome to my bio, where sarcasm meets reality! with a perpetual state of I’ll figure it out eventually
 <!---
 b1kaf7/b1kaf7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.